 On April 30, 2013, the City Council certified the LAX SPAS EIR and selected the Staff-Recommend Alternative, subject to the same provisions set forth above.
 On May 30, 2013, the Alliance for a Regional Solution to Airport Congestion, the City of Inglewood, the City of Culver City, the City of Ontario, the County of San Bernardino, and SEIU United Service Workers West (Petitioners) filed three separate petitions for writ of mandate in the Los Angeles Superior Court against the City alleging that the SPAS final environmental impact report (SPAS Final EIR) was not completed in compliance with CEQA and requested, among other things, the Court to set aside all approvals based upon the SPAS Final EIR.
 The three cases were deemed related on June 24, 2013, and consolidated on September 18, 2013.
 On February 28, 2014, they were transferred to the Ventura County Superior Court.
-No hearing date for the trial on the merits of the case has been set.
+Certification of the administrative record was completed on June 12, 2015.
+Petitioners' opening briefs were filed on July 31, 2015.
+Respondents' opposition briefs were filed on September 30, 2015.
+Petitioners' reply briefs are due November 12, 2015.
+The trial on the merits is currently scheduled for January 11-13, 2016.